SQream/sqream_docs/connecting_to_sqream/client_drivers/jdbc/index.rst

      - Optional
      - ``true``
      -  Enables the file appender and defines the file name.
 The file name can be set as either the file name or the file path.
+   * - ``<idleconnectiontimeout>``
+     - Optional
+     - 0
+     - Sets the duration, in seconds, for which a database connection can remain idle before it is terminated.
+If the parameter is set to its default value, idle connections will not be terminated.
+The idle connection timer begins counting after the completion of a query execution.

 Connection String Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^